 Use selegiline exactly as directed by your doctor.
 Do not use more patches or apply them more often than your doctor tells you to.

-selegiline comes with a Medication Guide.
+Selegiline comes with a Medication Guide and patient instructions.
 Read and follow these instructions carefully.
 Ask your doctor or pharmacist if you have any questions.

 To use the skin patch:

 - Apply the patch right away after removing it from the protective pouch.
 Do not cut it into smaller pieces and do not touch the sticky surface of the patch.
 Wear only one patch at a time.